3 Practical Ways to Improve Your Leadership Inputs

 Question: As a leader, what are you consuming?
 What are you putting into your mind that’s coming out in your leadership?

-Much like how your physical body doesn’t improve while consuming carbs and candy, your leadership capacity is never strengthened by empty entertainment, negativity, or distractions.
+Much as your physical body doesn’t improve while consuming carbs and candy, your leadership capacity is never strengthened by empty entertainment, negativity, or distractions.
 As a leader, you need to treat your leadership development in the same way you would treat your physical development.

 Question: What are you doing today that will strengthen your leadership tomorrow?